MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/activedirectory/Get-ADDomainController.md

 ```

 ### -ForceDiscover
-Indicates that the cmdlet to clears any cached domain controller information and perform a new discovery.
+Indicates to the cmdlet to clear any cached domain controller information and perform a new discovery.
 If this parameter is not specified the cmdlet  may return cached domain controller information.

 ```yaml